comissmissy/getting_cleaning_data_coursera/CodeBook.md

 ## Transformations and Work Performed
-The purpose of this project is to  prepare a tidy data that can be used for later analysis.
-The following steps were performed:
+The following steps were performed to prepare a tidy data set that can be used for later analysis:
 1. Read in the training and test data sets.
 Merge to create one data set.
 2.
 3.